 Team Parent Service Hours

 Swimming is a sport that needs a great deal of parent involvement.
 Coaches are the only paid employees of the swim team; every other worker provides their time freely to support the team.
-Therefore, it is required by LMST that each family serve three half-meet sessions per swimmer (and two more for each additional swimmer) during the regular season.
+Therefore, it is required by LMST that each family with one swimmer must serve three half-meet sessions.
+Families with two or more swimmers must serve five half-meet sessions.
+If you have any questions or issues with these requirements, please email our Parent Service Hours Coordinator, Brittany Shields at firstname.lastname@example.org.

 Assistance from parents is required at both home and away meets and each swim meet is divided into two halves.
 Every service hour position switches at the halfway point so there are numerous opportunities to help out at each meet and a parent does not need to serve the entire meet to get credit.
 No experience is necessary for most of these roles and parents will get an opportunity to get hands on experience at the Mock Meet.